 Once I discovered the difference between vinegar cabbage and fermented cabbage, I wondered what else might taste better fermented.
 So the experiment had to be done...pickles had to be made.
 Now we excitedly await every August for fresh pickling cucumbers to be ready in the garden.
-Fermenting cucumbers is actually very easy and less time consuming then the modern vinegar version not to mention much healthier for you.
+Fermenting cucumbers into perfect pickles is actually very easy and less time consuming then the modern vinegar version not to mention much healthier for you.

 The traditional method of preserving a harvest through fermenting actually increases the nutritional value of the food that is fermented (think high Vitamin C!).
 In modern, industrialized food production inconsistency of taste, color, and texture is feared.
 In order to mimic that sour taste with vinegar, all those wonderful nutrient producing bacteria are killed using hot water bath or high-pressure canning methods.
 While this gives us a product that tastes kinda-like the traditional fermented food, it also gives us a cooked food devoid of the extra nutrients (and actually a total decrease in nutrients since the food is now cooked) and healthy beneficial probiotic cultures found in a living, naturally-fermented food.

 Needless to say, we love fermented pickles for the flavor and nutritional value that they give us.
 The only problem we find in our home now is not eating them too fast.

 Clean Wide-mouth Quart glass canning jars and lids.
 You can also use larger jars or crocks (measure the volume and scale up the recipes as needed).

 Glass, ceramic, or stainless steel weight that can fit in the top of the jar.

 1-2 lbs of Small to medium sized pickling cucumbers